2017 - 2019 Lincoln MKC & MKZ Coolant Leak & Engine Overheating

 There are no fees or expenses unless we win!

-Lincoln MKC & MKZ Internal Coolant Leak and Overheating Complaints:
+Lincoln MKC & MKZ Internal Coolant Loss and Overheating Complaints:

 Below is a sample of publicly available consumer complaints about the Ford 1.5L and 2.0L Ecoboost engine overheating and failure: